 A tranny can be:

 Tight - a small radius less than 7'-0" that curves up passed 60°.
-This feels like it gets steep quickly.
+This feels like it gets steep quick.
 You get to the top very fast.

-Mellow - a large radius greater than 7'-0" that curves up slowly and doesn’t get much steeper than 45°.
+Mellow - a large radius greater than 7'-0" that curves up slow and doesn’t get much steeper than 45°.
+Looks like a flat bank.

 Of course it all depends on the height of the ramp.
 A tight tranny will go to vert faster than a mellow one.
-Vert ramps and mega ramps are very high and have mellow trannies to accommodate the speed needed to skate them.
+Vert ramps and mega ramps are big.
+They have mellow trannies to accommodate the speed needed to skate them.

 Tight trannies are good for lip tricks and stuff done at the top.
 Mellow trannies are better for ollies, airs and flips.

-A good baseline transition that is right in the middle of tight and mellow would be a 4'-0" high ramp with a 7'-0" radius transition.
+A good baseline transition that is a 4'-0" high ramp with a 7'-0" radius transition.
 That brings the top of the ramp to about 65° from vertical.

 This gives you plenty of "room" on the transition to do your tricks.

-If the ramp goes higher and steeper than you can start doing airs more easily.
+If the ramp goes higher and steeper than you can start doing airs.
 The steep area gives a good area of ramp to take off and land your airs.
+In theory and from watching pros do it.
+Yet I have not learned this skill well.

 I like ramps that are 4'-0" and lower.
 I am a tall and can skate much deeper things but I would rather skate a smaller ramp.
 I get more tricks on a small ramp and have more fun.